-Should you be dating other law students?
-'Tis the season for some extra loving, after all.
-While many of you may have entered law school at the point in your lives where you're lucky enough to already be with a committed, loving partner, there are also the (somewhat vast, at times) majority of law students who are, how do we put this . . . sorely single?
+Should you date other law students?
+While many of you may have entered law school at the point in your lives where you're lucky enough to already be with a committed, loving partner, there are also the (somewhat vast, at times) majority of law students who are, how do we put this ... sorely single?

-It's not uncommon for folks who work together or school together to end up dating, but, law school is an especially particular animal when it comes to dating and love.
+It's not uncommon for folks who work or go to school together to end up dating, but, law school is an especially particular animal when it comes to dating and love.
 With that said, here are some things to consider:

-- Throwing caution to the wind.
 It's safe to say that, in general, many will frown upon and deter you from dating another law student.
 But, if you just can't fight those feelings and are willing to take the risk of eating where you do your other business, then, by all means, throwing caution to the wind is also your decision.
 Who knows?
-It may even end up in wedding bells.
+Maybe you'll soon be asking the larger question of whether lawyers should marry each other.

 - Where to Find Law Love Online (FindLaw's Greedy Associates)